ewencai/GIFtoolsCookbook/content/AtoZ/gravity/gravityForward.rst

 Here, we show how GIFtools can be used to forward model gravity data for an arbitrary density model.
 We consider the case where we have a set of field observations and some a priori knowledge of the local geology; for this example, we know the anomaly is produced by the :ref:`TKC kimberlites <AtoZ_TKCbackground>`.
 The goal of this exercise is to forward model the survey data for a plausible density model, and see if the predicted gravity anomaly sufficiently matches the anomaly observed in the field data.
 A reasonable match ensures that our current geological understanding is able to explain the cause of the anomaly.

-**NOTE: The same workflow can be used to predict magnetic data for an arbitrary susceptibility or magnetic vector models.**
+.. tip:: The same workflow can be used to predict magnetic data for an arbitrary susceptibility or magnetic vector models.**

 Download files and start new project